sorbet/sorbet/website/docs/union-types.md

 Note that `T.any` requires at least two type arguments.

-For example, `T.any(Integer,String)` describes a type whose values can be either `Integer` or `String` values, but no others.
+For example, `T.any(Integer, String)` describes a type whose values can be either `Integer` or `String` values, but no others.

 ```ruby